ifatess/ruotonggao/photography.md

   slug: ''
 - template: full-width-media-element
   block: media-1
-  caption: 'Tatsuo Suzuki: Taking up the gauntlet laid down by the greats of twentieth-century
+  caption: Taking up the gauntlet laid down by the greats of twentieth-century street
-    street photography, Suzuki photographs with an urgency and dynamism that allows him to produce rambunctious street scenes interlaced with thoughtful character studies.'
+    photography, Tatsuo Suzuki photographs with an urgency and dynamism that allows him to produce rambunctious street scenes interlaced with thoughtful character studies.
   image: "/uploads/2020/12/19/23.png"
   slug: ''
 menu: